ARG-ENU/web/content/page/project/monkeypuzzle.md

 * As a local, non-server based single-page web-app
 * As a browser-hosted, offline app

-The source code for MonkeyPuzzle (web) is available from the [project repository](https://github.com/ARG-ENU/monkeypuzzle_web) which also hosts the [issue-tracker](https://github.com/ARG-ENU/monkeypuzzle_web/issues) to support ongoing developement.
-There is also a live, hosted version.
+The source code for MonkeyPuzzle (web) is available from the [project repository](https://github.com/ARG-ENU/monkeypuzzle_web) which also hosts the [issue-tracker](https://github.com/ARG-ENU/monkeypuzzle_web/issues) to support ongoing developement & bugfixing.

 ## Monkeypuzzle (Desktop)